-Many men with infertility issues have several options to choose from when it comes to having children, such as testicular sperm extraction, also known as TESE.
-Unless you or someone you know has undergone TESE, then you may not be fully aware of some of the facts about testicular sperm extraction.
-Below some of the most common facts about TESE.
+Men with infertility issues have several options to choose from when it comes to having children, including extraction of sperm from the testicles—a procedure known as testicular sperm extraction (TESE).
+Below are some of the most common facts about TESE.

-This shortlist of facts may answer some of your most commonly asked questions about sperm extraction, but it will be a discussion with your physician that will give you the greatest insight to what TESE can do for you and your partner.
-Success rates vary for both the viability of the sperm extracted, as well as the receptiveness of the female egg to be fertilized.
-It is important to keep a realistic expectation when deciding if testicular sperm extraction is right for you.
+This short list of facts may answer many of your questions about sperm extraction.
+It will also provide you with a good starting point for a discussion with your doctor about the benefits of TESE for you and your partner.
+Success rates for sperm extraction, as well as fertilization and pregnancy, vary.
+It is important to have realistic expectations when deciding if TESE if right for you.

 Updated August 2014